cecilitse/product-owner-upskilling-challenges/02-ruby-basics/01-what-is-your-age/README.md

 What's happening here is that Ruby is trying to **help us** find the cause of our problem.

-Literally, here Ruby is trying to tell us that we tried to make a sum between an Integer (`42`) and `nil` and it's happening line `4`.
+Literally, here Ruby is trying to tell us that we tried to sum an Integer (`42`) with `nil`, and this is happening on line `4`.

-It's our turn to put our detective glasses and go for a search on the culprit.
+It's now our turn to be debugging detectives, and use these clues to find our culprit

 Here is line 4: `total = students + teachers`
-The problem is near the `+`, so either `students` is `nil` or it is `teachers` that is `nil`
+The problem is near the `+`, so either `students` is `nil`, or `teachers` is.

-We just have to investigate more and find out that it's `teachers` that is defined line 2 with a `nil` value.
+We just have to retrace our code steps and tada!
+On line 2, `teachers` is defined as `nil`.
+Here's our culprit!
 We can fix it by changing its value to an `Integer`.

 This time the program shouldn't crash.